PoliticalGraveyard.com

 Parks, Frances — of Grand Rapids, Kent County, Mich.; Wyoming, Kent County, Mich.
 Democrat.
 Member of Michigan Democratic State Central Committee, 1973; alternate delegate to Democratic National Convention from Michigan, 1980.
 Female.
 Still living as of 1980.

 Parks, Frank W. — of Michigan.
 Democrat.
-Candidate in primary for U.S. Representative from Michigan 16th District, 1936.
-Presumed deceased.
+Candidate for U.S. Representative from Michigan 16th District, 1936.
 Burial location unknown.

 Parks, Fred W. (1871-1941) — of Denver, Colo.
 Born in Geneseo, Livingston County, N.Y., September 1, 1871.
 Republican.
 Member of Colorado state senate, 1898; Lieutenant Governor of Colorado, 1905-07; delegate to Republican National Convention from Colorado, 1924.
 Died in 1941 (age about 69 years).
 Burial location unknown.